dipien/semantic-version-gradle-plugin/README.md

 ###### Git User Name

 The Git user name used by the commit command.
 Optional String.
-You can configure it as a command line parameter, s a property on a `gradle.properties` file or as a System Environment property.
+You can configure it as a command line parameter, as a property on a `gradle.properties` file or as a System Environment property.

     gitUserName = "user"

 ###### Git User Email

 The Git user email used by the commit command.
 Optional String.
-You can configure it as a command line parameter, s a property on a `gradle.properties` file or as a System Environment property.
+You can configure it as a command line parameter, as a property on a `gradle.properties` file or as a System Environment property.

     gitUserEmail = "email@mail.com"